wpquads/quick-adsense-reloaded/readme.txt

 == Changelog ==

+= 2.0.81 ( 01 February 2024 ) =
+* New: Feature to Show/Hide the appearance of the Ad depending on states #847
+* New: Added Feature of scheduling ads. #653
+* Improvement: Duplication of position dropdown (code improvement) #862
+* Improvement: Show a required field message near next button while adding ads #806
+* Improvement: Add filters in ad list page #864
+* Feature: Role-based access for settings #865
+* Fixed: Warning in debug log #852
+* Fixed: Click fraud protection is not working for non amp users #866
+* Fixed: Dual HTML tag was added to the source code. #868
+* Fixed: after_class target does not work when class is out site the_content #869
+* Fixed: Report tab is showing blank.  #870

 = 2.0.80 ( 30 December 2023 ) =
 * Fixed: Compatibility with the plugin Loco Translate #861